mlops-org-sains/featurestore-iac/README.md

      git clone <repo_name.git>
      ```
    - Make the script executable in VS Code:
-     - Open the terminal (`Ctrl + ` or Terminal > New Terminal).
-     - Click the dropdown in the terminal tab and select Git Bash.
      - Go to your local cloned directory
      - Run the command:
      ```